dswalker/xerxes/README.md

 Xerxes
 =======================

 Introduction
 ------------
 The primary goal of Xerxes is to provide a fully customizable and extendable interface to:

   1. Commercial library discovery systems, including Summon, Primo, and Ebsco Discovery.
   2. Open source search engines, including Solr
-  3. No-cost services, such as the Ebsco Integration Toolkit and the Worldcat API
+  3. No-cost web services, such as the Ebsco Integration Toolkit and the Worldcat API
   4. Federated search systems, including Metalib and Pazpar2